The Waterton Biosphere Reserve Association (WBRA) is managed by a volunteer Board of Directors and part-time contract staff.

 Kim has been a WBRA board member since 2009 and Chair since 2017.
 A highlight was coordinating a Digital Storytelling workshop in which seven WBR residents recorded unique insights on what makes this a special place.
 She works as Parks Canada’s Nature Legacy Ecosystem Scientist in Waterton Lakes National Park, coordinating landscape-scale and collaborative programs.
 Kim spent ten years contributing to the Nature Conservancy of Canada’s Waterton Park Front Project and has also supported organizations such as the Southern Alberta Land Trust Society, Alberta Fish and Wildlife, and Canadian Wildlife Service.
 She and her family have deep roots in southwestern Alberta and are proud to be contributing residents of the Waterton area.

 Nora Manners [Executive Director / Biosphere Reserve Coordinator]

 Nora has been the Coordinator of the Waterton Biosphere Reserve since 2009 and is also the Executive Director of the Waterton Biosphere Reserve Association.
-She has worked with conservation organizations since 2000 and prior to that was a Warden – working in a number of western national parks, finishing off her time with Parks Canada as the Wildlife Specialist for Wood Buffalo and then Jasper National Parks.
+She has worked with conservation organizations since 2000 and prior to that was a national park Warden – working in a number of western national parks, finishing off her time with Parks Canada as the Wildlife Specialist for Wood Buffalo and then Jasper National Parks.
 Nora grew up on a mixed farm near Ghost Pine, Alberta and was happy to settle back into an agricultural community when she moved to the Waterton Biosphere Reserve in 2005.
-Nora runs a small cow-calf operation with her family south of Pincher Creek and is an enthusiastic promoter of Waterton Biosphere Reserve and the philosophy of biosphere reserves worldwide.
+Nora and her husband live south of Pincher Creek where they run a cattle grazing and hay production operation.
+She is an enthusiastic promoter of the Waterton Biosphere Reserve and enjoys working with the community to build a sustainable future.

 If you would like more information about the Waterton Biosphere Reserve please contact us at: